libp2p/specs/ambient-peer/README.md

 Libp2p is used across a range of networks and many of them may not actually have a useful overlap in compatible protocols.
 To avoid sharing addresses of peers that don't support useful protocols, implementations SHOULD allow configuration of the protocol identifier.
 For example, instead of `/libp2p/ambient-peers` a node may use `/my-cool-p2p-network/ambient-peers`.
+It is RECOMMENDED that implementations retain the `/ambient-peers` suffix to communicate the semantics of this protocol.

 ## Prior art